erenaltun91/survey_analysis/README.md

 - The data will be read in from the 'data' directory
 - The plots will be saved in the 'results' directory

+## Summary
+- The analysis shows that the USA has the highest amount of participants and that the trend about the participation on the survey does not change
+- The data on the genders shows, that the participants are mostly men.
+The other genders besides females decreased over the years
+- For working hours per week you should choose Germany because it has the least number of working hours with an average of 39 working hours per week.
+- The age demographics plots show that India has the youngest participants on average.

 ## Licensing, Authors, Acknowledgement

-This analysis was made by me, an Udacity student with the data provided by StackOverflow.
+- This analysis was made by me, an Udacity student with the data provided by StackOverflow
-The results and the code can be used in any way.
+- The results and the code can be used in any way
+- Please contact me for feedback

 ### Contact:
 Medium: https://medium.com/@eren.altun